paszu/3DSRepo/Part-3-(arm9loaderhax).md

 8. Open Health and Safety (which is now FBI)
 9. Select "SD"
 9. Select "cias"
-9. Navigate to `FBI.cia` and press A to install
+9. Navigate to `FBI.cia` and press (A) to install
-9. Navigate to `hblauncher_loader.cia` and press A to install
+9. Navigate to `hblauncher_loader.cia` and press (A) to install
-9. Navigate to `lumaupdater.cia` and press A to install
+9. Navigate to `lumaupdater.cia` and press (A) to install
 10. Exit with the home button
 10. Launch the Homebrew Launcher from the home menu
 12. Select "DSP Dump"
-13. Press Start when prompted to exit
+13. Press (Start) when prompted to exit
 14. Reboot while holding Start to launch Hourglass9
 15. Go to "SysNAND Backup/Restore", then select "Health&Safety Inject"
-16. Select `hs.app` (the original one that doesn't contain FBI), then press A and confirm to inject
+16. Select `hs.app` (the original one that doesn't contain FBI), then press (A) and confirm to inject
-17. Press Start on the main menu to reboot!
+17. Press (Start) on the main menu to reboot!

-You can now use Luma3DS Updater to update your Luma3DS to the latest version just by opening it and pressing A. *(This is not the same thing as a System Update; it just downloads and extracts the newest Luma3DS files)*
+You can now use Luma3DS Updater to update your Luma3DS to the latest version just by opening it and pressing (A). *(This is not the same thing as a System Update; it just downloads and extracts the newest Luma3DS files)*

 You will no longer be able to boot without the SD card in, that is normal.
 You will now boot a Custom Firmware based SysNAND by default.
-You can now hold Select on boot to launch the Luma3DS configuration menu.
+You can now hold (Select) on boot to launch the Luma3DS configuration menu.
-You can now hold Start on boot to launch Hourglass9, an arm9loaderhax safe NAND tool.
+You can now hold (Start) on boot to launch Hourglass9, an arm9loaderhax safe NAND tool.
-You can now hold X on boot to launch Decrypt9, a full featured NAND + decryption tool which can also be used to convert a physical game cart to an installable file *(Gamecard Dumper Options -> Dump Cart to CIA)*.
+You can now hold (X) on boot to launch Decrypt9, a full featured NAND + decryption tool which can also be used to convert a physical game cart to an installable file *(Gamecard Dumper Options -> Dump Cart to CIA)*.

 You can update your arm9loaderhax installation in the future by following the instructions on the [Updating arm9loaderhax](Updating-arm9loaderhax/) page.